tapis-project/tutorials/hello/hello.md

 # Hello, Tapis
-In this first tutorial, we learn to authenticate with Tapis using our TACC username and password and make our first API request.
+In this first tutorial, we will learn to authenticate with Tapis using our TACC username and password; then we will make our first API request to Tapis.

 As discussed in the introduction, we will use the official Tapis Python SDK for all of our interactions with the APIs.
 The Python SDK provides Python-native methods and objects for